parse-community/docs/_includes/cloudcode/cloud-code.md

     });
 ```

-Note that calling `status.success` or `status.error` won't prevent any further execution of the job.

 ## Running a Job

 Calling jobs is done via the REST API and is protected by the master key.